Bar Examination Questionnaire for Labor Law

 (D) When a physician has already ascertained the date the wife will give birth.

-(42) The constitution promotes the principle of shared responsibility between workers and employers, preferring the settlement of disputes through
+shared responsibility between workers and employers, preferring the

 (A) compulsory arbitration.